OroChippw/RoboMasterS1-MazeSimulation/README.md

 * Please do not modify the content of the WorldInfo part of the _display_maze function in Maze_Generator.py at will, which may cause the coordinate system to be confused or the Mecanum wheel to be unable to achieve left/right translation.

 #### How to import S1 models in maze?
 ​    Since there are too many points in the S1 model, it cannot be imported directly like in WorldInfo.
 A better solution has not yet been found.
-Currently, copy-paste is still used to paste all the text in RoboMaster.txt into the generated maze. wbt file end, and manually bind the controller
+Currently, copy-paste is still used to paste all the text in robot.wbt into the generated maze. wbt file end, and manually bind the controller

 ## Tutorials